Homemade Corned Beef Sandwiches

 - Horseradish is an essential ingredient in Russian dressing.
 If you do not like it, use Thousand Island dressing instead.

 - Corned beef is made with fatty meat that is brined for a long time to make it tender and rich.
-You will need some spicy brown mustard to bring out the flavors.
+Some spicy brown mustard will bring out the flavors.

 I have some other delicious and amazing recipes that are perfect for St. Patrick’s Day.
-Some of all-time favorite Irish inspired recipes are:
+Some of my all-time favorite Irish-inspired recipes are:

 Corned Beef Sandwiches